 Next stop: A spine specialist

-He explained to Lee that spinal stenosis is usually progressive, might progress faster in some people than others, and it doesn’t go away.
+They explained to Lee that spinal stenosis is usually progressive, might progress faster in some people than others, and it doesn’t go away.
 If left untreated, it could result in serious functional disability.

 “I didn’t expect to hear I needed surgery, but I couldn’t wait to feel better, get back to church, do my own food shopping, and--most of all-- enjoy my children, grandchildren and great grandchildren,” said Lee.
-“Dr. Weller explained the procedure so well and why I would benefit from it, so we went ahead and scheduled it.”

 Back on her feet